KILTprotocol/kilt-node/docs/kilt-pallets-description.md

 - `origin`: The caller of the method, i.e. the public address (ss58) of the Delegator.
 - `root_id`: A V4 UUID identifying the associated trust hierarchy.
 - `max_children`: The maximum number of children of the Delegation root which can be revoked with this call.
-Due to the recursive structure of checking for Children, this kind of limit is required (at least) for benchmarks.
+Due to the recursive structure of checking for Children, this kind of limit is required for calculating the transaction fees and the weight of the transaction.

 ### Revoke a Delegation